awsdocs/aws-powershell-user-guide/doc_source/pstools-ec2-get-amis.md

 The `Get-EC2ImageByName` cmdlet enables you to filter the list of AWS Windows AMIs based on the type of server configuration you are interested in\.

-When run with no parameters, as follows, the cmdlet emits the complete set of current filter names\.
+When run with no parameters, as follows, the cmdlet emits the complete set of current filter names:

 ```
 PS > Get-EC2ImageByName